A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Introduction

-The paper is organized as follows: Section 2 contains definitions, notation and some preliminary results that are needed later in the paper.
-In Section 3, we present a Hilbert-style axiomatization for the new logic $\mathcal{DHMSH}$.
-We expand the language of semi-intuitionistic logic $\mathcal{SI}$ by a (weak) negation called {\emph dually hemimorphic negation'' and expand the axioms of the logic $\mathcal{SI}$ by adding new axioms and a new inference rule.
-We then prove that the logic $\mathcal{DHMSH}$ is an implicative logic with respect to the connective $\to_H$ (see Section 3 for definition of $\to_H$.)
-In Section 4, we prove the completeness theorem for the logic $\mathcal{DHMSH}$: The logic $\mathcal{DHMSH}$ is complete with respect to the variety $\mathbb{DHMSH}$ of dually hemimorphic semi-Heyting algebras.
-In Section 5, we characterize the (axiomatic) extensions of $\mathcal{DHMSH}$ in which the Deduction Theorem holds.
-In the rest of the paper (Sections 6-12) we give Hilbert-style axiomatizations for several important extensions of the logic $\mathcal{DHMSH}$, as applications of the results proved in earlier sections and the algebraic results proved in \cite{sankappanavar2011expansions}, as well as some significant improvements on Deduction Theorem (Theorem \ref{Deduction5}) when restricted to certain extensions of $\mathcal{DHMSH}$.
-More specifically, In Sections 6, we present axiomatizations for several important extensions of the logic $\mathcal{DHMSH}$, including the dually hemimorphic Heyting logic $\mathcal{DHMH}$, the De Morgan semi-Heyting logic $\mathcal{DMSH}$, the dually pseudocomplemented semi-Heyting logic $\mathcal{DPCSH}$, the dually pseudocomplemented Heyting logic $\mathcal{DPCH}$, the logic $\mathcal{DQDSH}$ corresponding to the variety generated by all dually quasi-De Morgan semi-Heyting algebras, and the logic $\mathcal{DPCSH}$ corresponding to the variety of dually pseudocomplemented semi-Heyting algebras.
-We also show that Moisil's ``logique modale'' ${\mathcal{LM}}$ is equivalent to the logic $\mathcal{DMH}$, thus giving a different axiomatization of ${\mathcal{LM}}$ and a new proof of Monteiro's completeness theorem for ${\mathcal{LM}}$ mentioned earlier.
-In Section 7, we present a significant improvement on the description of the Deduction Theorem when restricted to the logic $\mathcal{DQDSH}$.
+The paper is organized as follows: Section \ref{section_Preliminaries} contains definitions, notation and some preliminary results that are needed later in the paper.
+It includes the axiomatization for semi-intuitionistic logic as presented in \cite{cornejo15semiLogics} which is crucial for the rest of the paper.
+In Section \ref{section_logicDHMSH}, we present a Hilbert-style axiomatization for the new logic called ``Dually hemimorphic semi-Heyting logic'' ($\mathcal{DHMSH}$, for short)'' by expanding the language of semi-intuitionistic logic $\mathcal{SI}$ of \cite{cornejo15semiLogics} by a (weak) negation called {\em dually hemimorphic negation} and by adding new axioms and a new inference rule to the semi-intitionistic logic $\mathcal{SI}$.
+We then prove that the logic $\mathcal{DHMSH}$ is an implicative logic with respect to the defined connective $\to_H$, where $x \to y := x \to (x \land y)$.
+In Section \ref{SecFour}, we prove the completeness theorem for the logic $\mathcal{DHMSH}$: The logic $\mathcal{DHMSH}$ is complete with respect to the variety $\mathbb{DHMSH}$ of dually hemimorphic semi-Heyting algebras.
+In Section \ref{SecFive}, we deduce from Abstract Algebraic Logic that the logic $\mathcal{DHMSH}$ is algebraizable, in the sense of Blok and Pigozzi, with the variety $\mathbb{DHMSH}$ as its equivalent algebraic semantics, from which it follows that the lattice of axiomatic extensions of $\mathcal{DHMSH}$ is dually isomorphic to the lattice of subvarieties of $\mathbb{DHMSH}$.
+These results enable us to present axiomatizations of several extensions of $\mathcal{DHMSH}$ by translating the (equational) axioms of various (known) subvarieties of $\mathbb{DHMSH}$ from \cite{sankappanavar2011expansions, sankappanavar2014a, sankappanavar2014b, sankappanavar2016, sankappanavar2017} (see sections \ref{SecFive} and \ref{S8}-\ref{Sec_JID}) into (propositional) axioms of the corresponding extensions.
+We also show that Moisil's ``logique modale'' ${\mathcal{LM}}$ is equivalent to the logic $\mathcal{DMH}$ corresponding to the variety $\mathbb{DMH}$ of De Morgan Heyting algebras.